PHP: Syntax

 The PHP interpreter only executes PHP code within its delimiters.
-Anything outside of its delimiters is not processed by PHP, although the non-PHP text is still subject to control structures described in PHP code.
-The most common delimiters are <?php to open and ?> to close PHP sections.
-The shortened form <? also exists.
-This short delimiter makes script files less portable since support for them can be disabled in the local PHP configuration and it is therefore discouraged.
+Anything outside its delimiters is not processed by PHP, although the non-PHP text can still be subject to control structures described in PHP code. <?php is used to open and ?> to close PHP sections.
+A shorthand <?= exists, which is a shorthand for <?php echo.
+The shortened form <? also exists, which makes script files less portable since support can be disabled in the local PHP configuration.
+The shortened form is discouraged by the PHP Group for this reason.
 Conversely, there is no recommendation against the echo short tag <?=.
-Prior to PHP 5.4.0, this short syntax for echo only works with the short_open_tag configuration setting enabled, while for PHP 5.4.0 and later it is always available.
-The purpose of all these delimiters is to separate PHP code from non-PHP content, such as JavaScript code or HTML markup.
-So the shortest "Hello, World!" program written in PHP is:
+Prior to PHP 5.4.0, the short syntax for echo only works with the short_open_tag configuration setting enabled, while for PHP 5.4.0 and later it is always available.
+The purpose of delimiters is to separate PHP code from non-PHP content, such as JavaScript code or HTML markup.